Haidilao: Price hikes

-Porn video exposure crisis
+Payouts after teenagers urinate in soup

-On the afternoon of January 5, 2019, a Haidilao restaurant located in Wuhan Great Ocean mall suddenly played a pornographic video on the restaurants’ TV screen.
-One customer shared an image of the video on Weibo, where it was retweeted more than 240 million times.
-Staff immediately turned off the screen after noticing the video.
-On January 6, Haidilao posted an official apology on Weibo.
+On February 24, 2025, two teenagers, who were reportedly drunk, urinated in the hotpot broth at one of Haidilao's Shanghai branches.
+Management only found out a few days later, after videos had already circulated online.
+All diners between February 24 and March 8 received full refunds and cash compensation equivalent to 10 times their bill amount.

 Awards and certifications

-Haidilao Hot Pot has won more than ten titles and honors such as “Advanced Enterprise”, “Consumer satisfaction unit” and “Famous Hot Pot” in Sichuan, Shanxi, Henan and other provinces in China.
-From 2008 to 2012, it won the title of “Top 10 Hot Pot Restaurants” by the public comment website for 5 consecutive years in China.
-At the same time, it won the honorary title of “Top 100 Chinese Catering Enterprises” for 5 consecutive years.
+Haidilao Hot Pot has won more than ten titles and honors such as "Advanced Enterprise", "Consumer satisfaction unit" and "Famous Hot Pot" in Sichuan, Shanxi, Henan and other provinces in China.
+From 2008 to 2012, it won the title of "Top 10 Hot Pot Restaurants" by the public comment website for 5 consecutive years in China.
+At the same time, it won the honorary title of "Top 100 Chinese Catering Enterprises" for 5 consecutive years.
 Haidilao became a successful business case of Harvard Business School in 2009.
-On May 27, 2011, “Haidilao” was awarded “China Famous Brand”.
+On May 27, 2011, "Haidilao" was awarded "China Famous Brand".
 From 2007 to 2018, the hot pot restaurant won the "China Top 100 Catering Companies" for 12 consecutive years.
-Haidilao won the “Best Hot Pot”, “Outstanding Service,” or “Outstanding Chinese Restaurant of the Year.” prizes in magazines such as Time out and Beijinger in 2018.
+Haidilao won the "Best Hot Pot", "Outstanding Service," or "Outstanding Chinese Restaurant of the Year." prizes in magazines such as Time out and Beijinger in 2018.